clarencesarmiento/ClarenceSarmiento/README.md

-# 👋 Hey there, I'm Clarence Sarmiento 👨‍💻
+# 👋 Hey there, I'm Clarence 👨‍💻
 *A Computer Engineer Wanted To Be A Python Developer.*